 Table 3.
-Data eler nents listed in the metada Database
+Data elements listed in the metadata file ' "LDEO Database Cruise Info V2019.txt"

 CruiseID Internal LDEO File Name

 LEG Leg Number.
-This is an arbitrary designation in many files because of
+This is an arbitrary designation in many files because of our

 limit of four characters for a station number.
 For surface underway files that

 normally have many more than 9,999 observations we have broken the file

 into "legs."

 SHIP/EXPERIMENT The name of the ship or other platform used, and experiment, project

 CRUISE_NAME Cruise name

 OBSERVER A notation of the person making the observation or responsible for running

 the collection system

 DEPARTURE_PORT Port of Departure

 DEPARTURE_DATE Date of Departure

 ARRIV_PORT Port of Arrival

 ARRIV_DATE Date of Arrival

-COMMENT [] Air data source and general information
+COMMENT Air data source and general information

-^{}Additional information may be available for a particular file if needed.
+Additional information may be available for a particular file if needed.